- brief -

 intuitive navigation.

-- Redesign of Instructor card: Instructors' cards made visually and functionally interactive to align
+- Redesign of Instructor card: Instructors' cards made visually and functionally interactive to

 with user expectations.